-While work experience isn't essential does demonstrate proactivity and real experience of a commercial environment.
+While work experience isn't essential it does demonstrate proactivity and real experience of a commercial environment.

 Any experience is valuable, but where possible try to gain relevant work placements.
 Working as a sales assistant in a high street store provides invaluable experience of the retail industry.
 You'll experience customer and company expectations and pick up transferrable skills such as customer service, communication, teamwork and trend spotting.

-If you're struggling to find paid placements or part-time work in this capacity consider volunteering in a high street charity shop.
+If you're struggling to find placements or part-time work in this capacity consider volunteering in a high street charity shop.
 You'll gain knowledge and experience while doing good.

 Internships in IT departments or experience of coding will be useful for aspiring web developers/designers; while a stint as an editorial assistant within a content team or time spent writing for your student newspaper will prove beneficial for writers and editors.

 It's also a good idea to follow companies of interest on social media to get a feel for their brand, what they're up to and where they're headed.
 This sort of online activity demonstrates computer literacy, enhances professional contacts and could even lead to employment.